-- 6. Throughout the evaluation process, the Chair and the Executive Committee consider achievement relative to the Assignment of Responsibilities and using the indicators and criteria presented in Article 10. - 7.
-The Executive Committee provides the Chair a written annual assessment of progress toward promotion and/or tenure of eligible Department faculty. - 8.
-The Executive Committee provides the Chair a written annual peer evaluation of each tenure-track and non-tenure-track Department faculty member that includes separate ratings of achievement in: - Research - Teaching - Professional and Institutional Service. - 9.
-The possible numerical ratings in each of the above categories are as follows. - 10: Outstanding: This rating recognizes unusually valuable and high quality achievement.
+- 9. The possible ratings in each of the above categories are as follows. - Substantially Exceeds FSU's High Expectations: This rating recognizes unusually valuable and high quality achievement.
 It is used to identify candidates for early promotion and tenure or other significant recognition such as nomination for College and University awards or for named and endowed professorships.
-The Executive Committee supports this ranking by citing specific details and achievements in the record of the faculty member. - 9: Satisfactory+: This rating recognizes a faculty member achieving a level of performance that, while not meriting a rating of outstanding, exceeds expectations and deserves special mention. - 7-8: Satisfactory: This rating recognizes a faculty member achieving a level of performance that advances the mission of Department in a manner consistent with rank and Assignment of Responsibilities.
-For Assistant and Associate Professors, this level of performance must demonstrate adequate progress toward promotion and/or tenure, as appropriate, under the criteria listed in Article 10 - 5-6: Satisfactory-: This rating recognizes a faculty member achieving a level of performance that is essentially satisfactory but for whom the Executive Committee has recommendations for minor adjustments in activity.
-The Executive Committee includes these recommendations in their written report to the Chair. - 3-4: Improvement Needed: This rating identifies a faculty member that the Executive Committee deems is not achieving a level of performance that meets the expectations of Department in a manner consistent with rank and Assignment of Responsibilities.
-The Executive Committee supports this ranking by citing specific details about the deficiencies in the record of the

-- faculty member.
-The Executive Committee provides to the Chair written recommendations on steps that could be taken to improve performance. - 1-2: Inadequate: This rating identifies a faculty member that the Executive Committee deems has serious deficiencies in performance and/or persistent need for improvement, relative to rank and Assignment of Responsibilities.
+The Executive Committee supports this ranking by citing specific details and achievements in the record of the faculty member. - Exceeds FSU's High Expectations.
+This rating recognizes a faculty member achieving a level of performance that exceeds expectations and deserves special mention. - Meets FSU's High Expectations.
+This rating recognizes a faculty member achieving a level of performance that advances the mission of Department in a manner consistent with rank and Assignment of Responsibilities.
+For Assistant and Associate Professors, this level of performance must demonstrate adequate progress toward promotion and/or tenure, as appropriate, under the criteria listed in Article 10. - Official Concern.
+This rating identifies a faculty member that the Executive Committee deems is not achieving a level of performance that meets the expectations of Department in a manner consistent with rank and Assignment of Responsibilities.
+The Executive Committee supports this ranking by citing specific details about the deficiencies in the record of the faculty member.
+The Executive Committee provides to the Chair written recommendations on steps that could be taken to improve performance. - Does Not Meet FSU's High Expectations.
+This rating identifies a faculty member that the Executive Committee deems has serious deficiencies in performance and/or persistent need for improvement, relative to rank and Assignment of Responsibilities.
 The Executive Committee supports the award of this ranking by citing specific details about the deficiencies in the record of the faculty member along with evidence of their persistence.
 The Executive Committee provides to the Chair written recommendations for action. - 10.
-The overall rating of the Executive Committee for an individual faculty member is determined as the sum of the separate ratings in research, teaching, and service, weighted by the percentages for these categories listed in the individual's Assignment of Responsibilities for the evaluation period. - 11.
+The overall rating of the Executive Committee for an individual faculty member is determined from the separate ratings in research, teaching, and service, weighted by the percentages for these categories listed in the individual's Assignment of Responsibilities for the evaluation period. - 11.
 Each member of the Executive Committee provides the Chair, for use in determining merit pay recommendations, a ranked list of all faculty in the Department other than themselves.
 The rankings are based on the evaluations of performance made according to the Assignment of Responsibilities in effect during the evaluation period and should conform with all University and College guidelines.
 The Chair or her/his designee compiles the distribution of rankings of each faculty member and use this as the Executive Committee's recommendation for merit pay increases.
-Should the Chair's ranking differ from the Executive Committee's ranking, both are forwarded to the Dean of the College.
+The Chair's and Executive Committee's rankings are both forwarded to the Dean of the College.